Moritz Brasch

 Moritz Brasch (18 August 1843 in Zempelburg, Prussia, now Sępólno Krajeńskie – 14 September 1895 in Leipzig) was a German philosopher and man of letters.

 He was educated at the universities of Berlin, Greifswald, and Jena, settling at Berlin on the completion of his studies.
 Finally he went to Leipzig, where he became (1874–79) the chief editor of the Brockhaus Konversations-Lexikon.

+Publications

 Brasch ranked high among German essayists.
 He published the following works: